 The Darling Dahlias and the Confederate Rose

-National bestselling author Susan Wittig Albert returns to small-town Darling, Alabama, in the 1930s—and the Darling Dahlias, the ladies of a garden club who aren’t afraid to get their hands dirty solving mysteries…
+National bestselling author Susan Wittig Albert returns to the small town of Darling, Alabama, in the 1930s—and the Darling Dahlias, the ladies of a garden club who aren’t afraid to get their hands dirty solving mysteries…

-Just in time for the Confederate Day celebration, the Darling Dahlias are ready to plant Confederate roses along the town cemetery.
-Of course the plant is in fact a hibiscus.
+Just in time for the Confederate Day celebration, the Darling Dahlias are ready to plant Confederate roses along the fence of the town cemetery.
+Of course, Miss Dorothy Rogers, club member and town librarian, would be quick to point out the plant is in fact a hibiscus.

-The Confederate rose is not the only thing that is not what it first appears to be.
-Earle Scroggins, the county treasurer, has got the sheriff thinking that Verna Tidwell is behind a missing $15,000.
+The Confederate rose is not the only thing that is not what it first appears to be in this small Southern town.
+Earle Scroggins, the county treasurer, has got the sheriff thinking that Scroggins' employee Verna Tidwell (also the Darling Dahlias’ trusted treasurer) is behind a missing $15,000.
 But Darling Dahlias president Liz Lacy is determined to prove Verna is not a thief.

-And club member Miss Rogers has discovered a secret code embroidered under the cover of a pillow that belonged to her grandmother.
-With missing money, mysterious messages, and the strange behavior of one resident, Darling, Alabama, on the eve of Confederate Day, is anything but a sleepy little town...
+With missing money, secret codes, and the very strange behavior of one resident, Darling, Alabama, on the eve of Confederate Day, is anything but a sleepy little town...

 The Dahlias Get Down and Dirty